Construction worker visa routes in French Republic

 What this means for construction workers

-Of the 1 French Republic route that commonly fits construction workers, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 French Republic route that commonly fits construction workers, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Skilled trades commonly require a formal skills assessment or trade recognition before or alongside the visa, so build that step into your French Republic timeline rather than treating the visa as the only hurdle.

 The most-used skilled route into French Republic overall is the Talent Passport — Salaried Employee (Passeport Talent Salarié); it is not specific to construction workers but is worth understanding as the benchmark route.